Be a pie dough master! Here’s a helpful video and tutorial for how to braid pie crust.

 - Have Extra Pie Dough: Braiding uses a lot of pie dough, so for a lattice design like you see in these pictures and video, have a 3rd pie crust handy.
 I used about 2 and 1/2 crusts.
 1 for the bottom and 1 and 1/2 crusts for the top decoration.

-- Two Hands: Always pick up the braids with two hands– they’re fragile.
+- Two Hands: Always pick up the braids with two hands because they’re delicate and fragile.

 - Extra Flour: Keep flour on hand to lightly dust the work surface and your hands.